 Upload works as expected, by dropping files on the File Panel just like over the user content area.

-The numbers on the left of files are the placeholder.
-(Files as folders are subdivided into placeholders.)
+The numbers on the left of files are the buckets.
+(Files as folders are subdivided into buckets.)

 And of course, you can hide the File Panel if you want.